bhandariarun/NEPSE_ANALYSIS/README.md

 # Django Setup Process
 First of all open the terminal in your project and you must be open the terminal in venv environment then use cmd(reference as our project)

--pip install django
+- pip install django

--django-admin startproject nepse . or python -m django startproject nepse .
+- django-admin startproject nepse . or python -m django startproject nepse .

--python manage.py makemigrations
+- python manage.py makemigrations

--python manage.py migrate
+- python manage.py migrate

--python manage.py runserver
+- python manage.py runserver

--python manage.py createsuperuser
+- python manage.py createsuperuser

--python manage.py startapp home
+- python manage.py startapp home